ZyadKhan05/PacManJaxaFX/README.md

 # PacManJaxaFX
+Welcome to PakMAN!

-Pac-Man game in JavaFX for CIS-232-75
+This projet is a Pac-Man game coded with Java, JavaFX, and Java Swing for CIS-232-75

 In order to view the code, you will have to select the PakMan branch